kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 Once you install the plugin, you should review the `webpack.config.js` file and the transpiler configuration files both to understand what the scripts will do and to verify that the paths and settings are as you desire.
 While the configuration will generally work as-is for a simple project, it is impossible to make a one-config-fits-all configuration.

 Second, you need to determine your project structure.
-The plugin recognizes two structures: `sibling` (or, internal) and `external`.
+The plugin automatically recognizes two structures: `sibling` (or, internal) and `external`.
 The sibling structure expects your ES2015+/TypeScript code to be in a folder that is a sibling of the `www/js` folder (`www/es` for ES2015+, and `www/ts` for TypeScript).
 The external structure expects your code to be in a folder separate from `www` (by default, `www.src`).
 In the latter structure, ES2015+ code lives in `www.src/es` and TypeScript code lives in `www.src/ts`.

 > **Note**: When using TypeScript, if you have `www.src/ts` (or `www/ts`), that will take precendence over `www.src/es` (or `www/es`).
 In this case your entry point will assumed to be `www(.src)/ts/index.ts`.